This book is about environmental defenders and the violence they face while seeking to protect their land and the environment.

 Chitra Karunakaran Prasanna

-14. Defenders and land struggles against agro-industrial and mining investment projects
+14. Land defenders and struggles against agro-industrial and mining projects

 Louisa Prause and Philippe Le Billon